Languages of Norway

 Many languages are spoken, written and signed in Norway.

 In Norway, the indigenous languages, Norwegian and Sámi, have official status.
 Out of them, Norwegian is the most widely spoken language in Norway.
 English, a foreign language, is the second most widely spoken language in Norway.
-As of 2013, there are 4.5 million English-speakers (approximately 88% of the Norwegian population).
+As of 2013, there are 4.5 million fluent English-speakers (approximately 88% of the Norwegian population).

 Norwegian

 The most widely spoken language in Norway is Norwegian.
 It is a North Germanic language, closely related to Swedish and Danish, all linguistic descendants of Old Norse.
 Norwegian is used by some 95% of the population as a first language.
 The language has two separate written standards: Nynorsk ("New Norwegian", "New" in the sense of contemporary or modern as opposed to old Norse) and Bokmål ("Book Language/Tongue/Speech"), both of which are official.

 Norwegian language struggle

 The European portions of the Kingdom of Denmark-Norway until 1814.

 Known as Språkstriden in Norwegian, the Norwegian language struggle is a movement rooted in both Norwegian nationalism and the 400 years of Danish rule in Norway (see Denmark-Norway).
 The koiné language (mixed language) known as Dano-Norwegian (Dansk-Norsk) which developed in Norwegian cities was the result of Danish replacing Norwegian as the language of the upper classes in that country (Danish was used in the courts of law and by the ruling class, and after the Lutheran Reformation of 1536 it replaced Latin as a liturgical language).
 The adoption of a few elements of Norwegian orthography into the Danish language gave rise to the written standard of Riksmål, which later became Bokmål.
 Nynorsk, a new standard of Norwegian based upon the spoken language in rural Norway, was acknowledged by the parliament in 1885, and in 1892 it was first possible to use Nynorsk as a language of primary instruction.
 By 1920, Nynorsk was being used widely in western Norway and the mountain valleys, where it still has its stronghold, and Bokmål was used in the more populous areas of the country.
 Later, attempts were made to reconcile the two standards into Samnorsk, or "Common Norwegian", although this never came to fruition.